Trooping Funnel

 Potentially deadly Clitocybe rivulosa and Clitocybe dealbatta, pictured, although these mushrooms do not get any where near as big as the Trouping Funnel, so when identifying these mushrooms size matters!

 Melanoleuca grammopodia again similar but with a pale brown cap and musty smell.
-If you stick to large specimens, over a foot tall, it would be difficult to confuse this mushroom with any other.
+If you stick to large specimens, with some being 20cm or more, it would be difficult to confuse this mushroom with any other.

 Spore Print